daeuniverse/dae/docs/getting-started/reload-and-suspend.md

 **Reload**

 Generally, dae won't interrupt connections when reloading configuration.
-And it is very fast compared to restart.
+And reloading is much faster than restarting.

 Usage: